 - To push members to move beyond “Information Island”, explore information intersections, integrate information and data, thus creating a regional financial information-sharing platform.

 - To host high-level regional financial forums, issue regional financial development reports, create regional financial think tanks, thus building a regional financial idea-exchange platform.

 - To facilitate cross-border financial infrastructure and business development, serve as an effective and unique link, thus building a regional financial cooperation platform.

 - To summarize and promote best practices in regional financial inclusion, green finance and consumer protection, thus building a regional leading Corporate Social Responsibility platform for the financial industry.

 - To organize or represent members to communicate and exchange with regional and global inter-governmental and non-governmental financial cooperation organizations, voice out the interest of the region, contribute regional wisdom and solutions, thus building an engagement platform for international financial governance.

 In terms of organizational structure, AFCA is composed of the General Meeting, the Board of Directors, the Executive Board, the Board of Supervisors, and the Secretariat.
-The first Board of Directors consists of 46 directors, the first Executive Board has 23 vice chairmen, and the first Board of Supervisors has 11 supervisors.
-In addition, AFCA will set up the Advisory Committee as its senior advisory body.
-Mr. Tian Guoli, Chairman of China Banking Association, serves as the first Chairman of AFCA.
-Ms.Diana Cesar, President of The Hong Kong Association of Banks, serves as the first chief supervisor.
-Mr Yang Zaiping serves as the first Secretary General and legal representative of AFCA.
+The second term of Board of Directors consists of 56 members, the second term of Executive Board has 21 members, and the second term of Board of Supervisors has 9 members.